 which covers the various components and technologies in Digital Manufacturing (Industry 4.0).

 Participants in this course will have the opportunity to gain hands-on training in our laboratories, which are equipped with facilities from leading industrial suppliers including Siemens, Yokogawa, Endress+Hauser, Pepperl+Fuchs, ABB, Bosch, Festo and

 The Diploma in Engineering (Control & Automation) complies with the revised CET Diploma Framework, which specifies that each CET diploma course will consist consists of five 180-hour modular certificates (MC).
 Each MC is designed to be completed in

 one academic semester and is made up of 150 contact hours and 30 flexible learning hours.
 The flexible learning hours are non-timetabled curriculum hours set aside for self-paced learning activities like eLearning or project assignments.

-Participants are required to bring computer notebook when attending lessons, as you may need it to access the e-learning materials, writing reports, etc.
+Participants are required to bring their computer notebook when attending lessons, as they may need it to access the e-learning materials, write reports, etc.